Carl Cox Motorsport supports New Zealand racer in Isle of Man TT debut with Buildbase Suzuki.

 Steve Hicken, Buildbase Suzuki team manager, “It’s a different approach to the TT for us this year, but something we’re looking forward to all the same.
 Jay’s got an impressive CV, Suzuki GSX-R1000R experience, and has already raced the TT course so we’re not starting from scratch.
 He’s going to be coming in with his own goals, and if we can help him have a safe couple of weeks and improve his pace every time he goes out, it’ll be a successful couple of weeks.”

-Jay Lawrence explained, “It was great to get those first laps at the Island under my belt with Team Classic Suzuki but now it’s the real deal.
-I have to thank Carl Cox again for supporting me and the fantastic opportunity we have with Buildbase Suzuki / Hawk Racing who have such a strong TT pedigree.
-I’m looking forward to getting to know them better and spin some laps, before we head across to the Island in a few weeks time.
+Jay Lawrence, “It was great to get those first laps at the Island under my belt with Team Classic Suzuki but now it’s the real deal.
+I have to thank Carl Cox again for supporting me and the fantastic opportunity we have with Buildbase Suzuki, who have such a strong TT pedigree.
+I’m looking forward to getting to know them better and spin some laps, before we head across to the Island in a few weeks’ time.

-I’ve always loved street courses like the Cemetery Circuit back in NZ but of course the TT is the absolute pinnacle for me and many road racers.
-I’m under no illusion as to the size of the learning curve needed and the strength of the competition… but we have to start somewhere!”
+“Personally I’ve always loved street courses like the Cemetery Circuit back in New Zealand, but of course the TT is the absolute pinnacle for me and many road racers.
+I’m under no illusions as to the size of the learning curve ahead and the strength of the competition, but we have to start somewhere.”